 Gettysburg's battlefields, Harpers Ferry, and on to Charlottesville

-The Gettysburg Battlefield, which was a pivotal site of the American Civil War, stretches across rolling hills and solemn fields in Pennsylvania, where the Union and Confederate armies clashed in July 1863.
-A morning drive with a licensed Gettysburg Battlefield Guide takes you through some of the hallowed ground, the battlefields – now eerily peaceful – viewing pivotal sites and hearing stories such as the defense of Little Round Top, the "Killer Angels" and the courage and futility of Pickett's Charge.
-More than 50,000 men on both sides were killed, wounded or missing at Gettysburg; about 6,000 lie in the national cemetery here, which Lincoln dedicated with his famous address later that year; you'll deeply connect with the intense history and the pivotal moments that shaped the nation.
-Continue to Harpers Ferry, West Virginia, a village brought to life via a Ken Burns filmed vignette that enhances your visit to this National Historical Park, the site of John Brown's failed 1859 raid on the town's federal arsenal.
+A morning drive with a licensed Gettysburg Battlefield Guide takes you through some of the hallowed ground, the battlefields.
+Continue to Harpers Ferry, a National Historical Park that tells the story of John Brown's failed 1859 raid on the town's federal arsenal.
 The Civil War was fought in more than 10,000 places, the majority of them in the South; homes became headquarters and hospitals as foraging armies swept across American towns like those you'll pass through this afternoon en route to Charlottesville, Virginia.

 Jefferson's Monticello and Charlottesville